tom2tomtomtom/bread/AUTHENTICATION_AUDIT_REPORT.md

-# 🔐 BREAD Authentication System - Security Audit Report
+# 🔐 AIDEAS Authentication System - Security Audit Report

 ## 📋 Executive Summary

-The BREAD platform has a comprehensive JWT-based authentication system that is **85% production-ready**.
+The AIDEAS platform has a comprehensive JWT-based authentication system that is **85% production-ready**.
 The core functionality is solid, but several security enhancements and production optimizations are needed.

 ## ✅ Current Strengths